Buffers and Packet Drops

 Mice & Elephant flows

 Mice flows are, for example, control and alarm/control messages and usually pretty significant.
-As a result, they should be giving priority over larger elephant flows, but this is sometimes not the case with simple buffer types that don’t distinguish between flow types.
+As a result, they should be given priority over larger elephant flows, but this is sometimes not the case with simple buffer types that don’t distinguish between flow types.
 Priority can be given by somehow regulating the elephant flows with intelligent switch buffers.

 Mice flows are often bursty flows where one query is sent to many servers.
 This results in many small queries get sent back to the single originating host.
 These messages are often small only requiring 3 to 5 TCP packets.
 As a result, the TCP congestion control mechanism may not even be evoked as the congestion mechanisms take 3 duplicate ACK messages.
 Due to the size of elephant flows they will invoke the TCP congestion control mechanism (mice flows don’t as they are too small).

 Both mice and elephant flows react differently when combined in a shared buffer.
 Simple small and deep buffers operate on a first come first serve basis and do not distinguish between different flow sizes; everyone is treated equally.
-Elephants can fill out the buffers and starve mice flows adding to their latency.
+Elephants can fill out the buffers and starve mice flow adding to their latency.
 Bandwidth aggressive elephant flows can quickly fill up the buffer and impact sensitive mice flows.
 Longer latency results in longer flow completion time which is a prime measuring metric for application performance.
 On the other hand, intelligent buffers understand the types of flows and schedule accordingly.
 With intelligent buffers, elephant flows are given early congestion notification and under stress, the mice flows are expedited.
 This offers a better living arrangement for both mice and elephant flows.

 You first need to be able to measure your application performance and understand your scenarios.
 Small buffer switches are used for the most critical applications and do very well.
 You are unlikely going to make a bad decision with small buffers.
 So it’s better to start by tuning your application.
-Out of box behaviour is really generic and don’t take into consideration failures or packet drops.
-Understanding the application and then tuning host and network devices in an optimised leaf and spine fabric is the way forward.
+Out of box behavior is really generic and don’t take into consideration failures or packet drops.
+Understanding the application and then tuning host and network devices in an optimized leaf and spine fabric is the way forward.
 If you have a lot of incast traffic then having large buffers on the leaf will benefit you more than having large buffers on the Spine.